Rathke Cleft Cyst

 What is a Rathke cleft cyst?

-Rathke cleft cysts (RCCs) are benign (noncancerous) fluid-filled growths that develop between the parts of the pituitary gland at the base of the brain.
-They are congenital deformities, meaning that they develop while a fetus is growing in the womb.
-An RCC develops from a piece of the fetus’ developing Rathke pouch, which ultimately becomes part of the pituitary gland.
+A Rathke cleft cyst (RCC) is a noncancer (benign) fluid-filled growth that develops between the parts of the pituitary gland at the base of the brain.
+It's a congenital deformity.
+This means that it develops while a baby is growing in the uterus.
+An RCC develops from a piece of the baby's growing Rathke pouch, which becomes part of the pituitary gland.

-RCCs are rare.
-And they rarely cause symptoms or problems during childhood, so they are not usually diagnosed in kids.
-Rather, they are most often found in adults during a magnetic resonance imaging (MRI) scan to diagnose another problem, or even after death, if an autopsy is done.
-Women are more likely to develop this condition compared to men.
+An RCC is rare.
+And it rarely causes symptoms or problems during childhood, so it's not usually diagnosed in kids.
+An RCC is most often found in adults during a magnetic resonance imaging (MRI) scan to diagnose another problem.
+It can also be found even after death, if an autopsy is done.
+Women are more likely to develop this condition than men.

-If RCCs become large enough, they can cause vision changes or various problems with your hormones because of compression on the pituitary gland. .
+If a RCC becomes large enough, it can cause vision changes or problems with hormones due to pressing on the pituitary gland.

 What causes a Rathke cleft cyst?

-RCCs are thought to occur very early in the fetal development when the inside of the Rathke pouch does not go away as it normally does.
+An RCC is thought to occur very early in the fetal development when the inside of the Rathke pouch does not go away as it normally does.
 This leaves a space that can fill with fluid and grow over time.
-There are no known outside causes of RCCs.
+There are no known outside causes of an RCC.

-What are the symptoms of Rathke cleft cysts?
+What are the symptoms of a Rathke cleft cyst?

-RCCs grow in a small space at the base of the brain.
-They can press on the nerves leading from the eyes to the brain, which can cause vision changes.
+An RCC grows in a small space at the base of the brain.
+It can press on the nerves leading from the eyes to the brain, which can cause vision changes.
 The most common symptoms include:

 - Vision changes